tkiruthika/Election_Analysis/README.md

 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote
+5. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary

 The analysis of the election show that:

 - There were **369,711** votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham